Hermosillo Sonora, Mexico Travel Guide

 Minimal for most travelers

 Mexico does not have routine health entry requirements for most people traveling.
-No specific vaccinations are required for entry.
+No particular shots are needed for entry.

-Travelers from countries with Yellow Fever transmission risk might present a vaccination certificate.
+Travelers from countries with Yellow Fever transmission risk could offer a vaccination certificate.
 Check latest advisories.

 Highly recommended